kabelom86/Ableton-clone/README.md

 99.8 percent-ish clone of Ableton About page.
 Part of CSS/Frontend Practice - https://www.frontendpractice.com/projects/ableton

--- Usage of CSS Grid , Flexbox , Positioning and manual viewport manipulations
+-- Usage of CSS Grid , Flexbox , Positioning and manual viewport manipulations.

+-- Focused more on adhering to example instead of achieving responsiveness